sgrif/diesel.rs-website/src/index.md

 ![](assets/images/lemmy.svg){height=5em}

 Lemmy is a link aggregator and forum for the fediverse.
-It's to sites like Reddit, Lobste.rs, or Hacker News: you subscribe to forums you're interested in, post links and discussions, then vote, and comment on them.
+It's similar to sites like Reddit, Lobste.rs, or Hacker News: you subscribe to forums you're interested in, post links and discussions, then vote, and comment on them.
 It's a well established software for the fediverse using Diesel in the backend.

 :::